mgclabs/sermulator/README.md

 This is a long term project which will probably just be a hobby.
 Here are the intended stages of building this:

---Stage 0: Make a list of things that will never happen--
+~~Stage 0: Make a list of things that will never happen

 Stage 1: Build the program, probably in Electron, that: